-Are you looking for the perfect destination for your next solo trip?
+Are you looking for the perfect destination for your first solo trip?
+Or maybe you are a seasoned solo traveller seeking inspiration.

 France is the most visited country in the world and a wonderful destination for those travelling alone.
-It is also a country that I have visited as a solo traveller more times than I can count.
+It is also a country that I have visited solo more times than I can count.

 Whether you are a foodie, culture vulture, beach bunny or history fangirl/fanboy, there is something for every type of single traveller.

 Get the lowdown in this France solo travel guide.
-It’s all you need to visit France alone.
+Discover why you should visit, the top solo travel destinations, how to get around and more.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.